Hive Warehouse Connector for accessing Apache Spark data

 The Hive Warehouse Connector (HWC) is a Spark library/plugin that is launched with the Spark app.
 You use the Hive Warehouse Connector API to access any managed Hive table from Spark.
 You must use low-latency analytical processing (LLAP) in HiveServer Interactive to read ACID, or other Hive-managed tables, from Spark.

+You can use the Hive Warehouse Connector (HWC) API to access any type of table in the Hive catalog from Spark.
 When you use SparkSQL, standard Spark APIs access tables in the Spark catalog.

 Using the HWC, you can read and write Apache Spark DataFrames and Streaming DataFrames.
 Apache Ranger and the HiveWarehouseConnector library provide row and column, fine-grained access to the data.